 “We should build on our accomplishments over the last four years,” Fenberg said.
 “We should be aggressive about our agenda to improve people’s lives and to improve our state.
 And, most importantly, we should govern as the leaders that Colorado expects and deserves.”

-Senate Majority Leader Dominic Moreno, a Commerce City Democrat, was reelected to his post, while Sen. Julie Gonzales, D-Denver, was elected the caucus whip.
+Senate Majority Leader Dominick Moreno, a Commerce City Democrat, was reelected to his post, while Sen. Julie Gonzales, D-Denver, was elected the caucus whip.
 Sen. James Coleman, D-Denver, was selected to serve as Senate president pro tem.

 The caucus chose Denver Sen. Robert Rodriguez to serve as assistant majority leader over Sen. Rhonda Fields, an Aurora Democrat who currently holds the position.